Programs and Resources

 Restitution/Community Service

-Program accepts referrals and coordinates supervised community service opportunities for youth ages 10-19, as ordered by Juvenile Court, Alliance’s Wake Teen Diversion Program and Teen Court.
+Restitution/Community Service coordinates supervised community service opportunities for youth ages 10-19, as ordered by Juvenile Court, the School-Based Diversion Program and Teen Court.
 Youth perform community service hours and/or earn restitution owed to victims.
 Youth have the opportunity to learn important lessons about responsibility and accountability, learn about local resources and partner with other volunteer groups benefiting the community.

 Contact: